Refugees from Ukraine

 Banking and Paying

 You can open a Dutch bank account.
-For living allowance it is important that you do this as soon as possible.
-Is this not possible in time?
-Then you will receive a BNG debit card (only in Dutch).
-We will pay the living allowance for a maximum of 3 months via this card.
-With the card and PIN, you can pay at any point-of-sale terminal in the Netherlands.
-And withdraw cash.
+To get your living allowance, you should do this as soon as possible.
+If you can’t do this in time, you will receive a Social Insurance Card (Maatschappelijke Pas).
+We will pay the living allowance via this card for a maximum of 3 months.
+Using the card and your PIN, you can pay at any payment terminal in the Netherlands.
+And withdraw cash from ATMs.
+After receiving the Social Insurance Card, you still need to open a Dutch bank account as soon as possible.

 This is the only way to view your data.
 You cannot request bank statements or download data.

-Is there more than € 2,000 on your BNG card?
+Is there more than € 1,500 on your BNG card?
 And/or is the amount we transfer too high?
 Then we may be able to transfer a lower amount.
-Then do the following:
+Please do one of the following:

 Work and Internship